Intelligent speed assistance: Benefits

-A British study estimates that ISA could reduce fatalities by half.
+A 2012 British study estimated that ISA could reduce road fatalities by half.

-RTA (NSW Australia) ISA trial results showed the benefits of ISA are improved speed zone compliance with reduction in the level and duration of speeding.
+A 2010, RTA (NSW Australia) ISA trial, showed that the benefits of ISA are improved speed zone compliance, with a reduction in the level and duration of speeding.

-A cost-benefit analysis of ISA (in Australia) published in April 2010 by the Centre for Automotive Safety Research suggested that advisory ISA would reduce injuries by 7.7% and save $1.2 billion per year; supportive ISA would reduce injuries by 15.1% and $2.2 billion; limiting ISA would reduce injuries by 26.4% and save $3.7 billion.
-This research resulted in the recommendation for wider adoption and promotion of ISA in the Australian National Road Safety Strategy 2011–2020.
+An April 2010 cost-benefit analysis of ISA, in Australia, published by the Centre for Automotive Safety Research, suggested that advisory ISA would reduce injuries by 7.7% and save $1.2 billion per year.
+Supportive ISA would reduce injuries by 15.1% and save $2.2 billion per year.
+Limiting ISA would reduce injuries by 26.4% and save $3.7 billion.
+This research resulted in a recommendation for wider adoption and promotion of ISA in the Australian National Road Safety Strategy 2011–2020.

-Real and perceived benefits of ISA also include noise reduction and exhaust emissions.
+Real and perceived benefits of ISA include noise reduction and exhaust emissions.

 Commercial use

 ISA is in widespread commercial use in Australia, partly due to initiatives from by various state road authorities and the inclusion of ISA in the National and State Road Safety Strategies.

 In the EU, commercial vehicles such as the 2022 EU-spec Volkswagen Amarok can be bought with ISA.